oplaner4/React.SmartSticky/lib/README.md

 cd ./docs
 ```

-And open **index.html** in the current working directory using your browser.
+And then open **index.html** in the current working directory using your browser.

 ## Development

+Note: Yarn package manager is required.

 ```
 yarn start